-What is snowcarbon?
+What is Snowcarbon?

-Why did we set up the site?
+Why did we create the site?

-snowcarbon was conceived in the Italian resort of Sauze d’Oulx.
+Snowcarbon was conceived in the Italian resort of Sauze d’Oulx.
 Daniel had endured a tedious, delayed journey by air.
 While slumped on a coach transfer approaching the village, Daniel glimpsed a railway line further down the hill and wondered if he could have travelled by rail instead.

 Finding the information proved difficult – but the rail journey itself from London was relatively easy and would be far less damaging to the environment.
 Since then, Daniel has spent five years researching and writing about rail travel to European ski resorts (PDF document).
 Finally, in the autumn of 2009, he realised that a website on the subject was needed, to act as a resource for the increasing number of skiers and snowboarders wanting to travel this way.

-Can you rely on the transport information on snowcarbon?
+Can you rely on the transport information on Snowcarbon?

 Do we feature every ski resort accessible by train?